Special Education Endorsement

 The Inclusive Practice in Special Education endorsement (SPED) is designed to equip K12 teachers with the knowledge and skills necessary for supporting the positive academic and social-emotional development of children and youth with disabilities in inclusive classroom and school settings.

-*The endorsement is connected to existing programming.
-A non-matriculated, SPED endorsement-only option is not currently available.
+This endorsement is connected to existing programming.
+A non-matriculated Special Education endorsement-only option is not currently available.

 - B EDUC 403 Introduction to Special Education